FrannDzs/Barotrauma-PNG-Optimizer-Script/README.md

  A python script to compress PNG images inside a folder and its subfolders using pngquant

 # Instructions
-1. Download the Python script and extract it wherever you like
+1. Download the repo and extract it wherever you like

 2. Download Python from https://www.python.org/?downloads